top of page

 The noun 'citadel' has its roots in the Italian word 'cittadella,' which means 'small city' or 'fortress.'
 It was introduced into English in the 16th century, directly borrowing from the Italian term.
 A citadel refers to a fortress or fortified stronghold, typically situated on high ground, and designed to protect a city or town from potential attacks.
 Its etymology emphasizes the dual nature of a citadel, as it serves both as a defensive structure and a symbol of civic authority and security.
 Throughout history, citadels have played a critical role in safeguarding communities from external threats, making them integral to the architecture and history of fortified cities around the world.

-Quiz: Find the meaning of citadel
+Find the correct meaning of the noun citadel:

 Try Again!